Internal Transfer Students

-While you may have started your college education at another university or University of Maryland program, we are thrilled you're considering Maryland Smith.
+While you may have started your college education at another University of Maryland program, we are thrilled you're considering the Robert H. Smith School of Business.
 Many answers to your questions about transferring to our program can be found below.
-For further questions, please contact us by phone at 301-405-2286.
+For further questions, please get in touch with us by phone at 301-405-2286.

 Want to receive more information about future prospective transfer events?
 Complete this form today!